 - Efflorescence (chalky, white deposits): These mineral traces show where water has evaporated from concrete surfaces.
 While not harmful themselves, they point to continuous moisture issues that can weaken foundation materials over time.

-- Cracks in the foundation or floor: Even small cracks can allow water to seep in over time.
+- Cracks in the foundation walls or floor: Even small cracks can allow water to seep in over time.
 They may expand if water freezes inside them or if the soil shifts, potentially threatening the stability of your home.

-- Peeling paint or bubbling drywall: Signs of moisture trapped behind finished surfaces.
-This damage indicates that water is affecting not just the structure but also the interior finishes of your basement.
+- This damage of a leaking basement indicates that water is affecting not just the structure but also the interior finishes of your basement.

 - Condensation on windows or pipes: A sign of high humidity and potential water intrusion.
 If condensation is constant, it could lead to mold growth and structural wood damage.